wix/Detox/README.md

 Open source from the first commit.
 If you're interested in helping out with our roadmap or you have a new feature to suggest, contact us and we'd love to get you on board.

-Dive into detox core by reading the [Detox Contribution Guide](/docs/Guide.Contributing.md).
+Dive into Detox core by reading the [Detox Contribution Guide](/docs/Guide.Contributing.md).

 ## License